Daily readings

 Wednesday, November 11, 2026

 Saint Martin of Tours, Bishop.
 Ordinary Time.
-A clean reading layout for church, prayer, or preparation.
+Read the day's readings in one place for prayer, preparation, or quiet reflection.

 CelebrationSaint Martin of Tours, Bishop